-The guidance included on this page provides help on finding resources in your subject and LS084 Skills for Research Keeping up-to-date Guide (PDF 75K, Downloads file) in your area.
+The guidance included on this page provides help on finding resources in your subject and LS084 Skills for Research Keeping up-to-date Guide

 WIRE is the university’s digital repository of research work by academic staff and students.
 Useful to find research in your area, and also as a place to submit your own research.